V-O-I-D-1080/Stoneytosh/README.md

 ### Can I have an AMD dGPU installed on the system?

-Since the kext isn't functioning yet: None.
+Since the kext isn't functioning yet: None, but in the future, due to how we only use the kexts for GCN 1 through 4, you can install a Vega or Navi card

 ### How functional is the kext?